 A DUI in Wisconsin has severe consequences.
 Your penalties may include fines, license suspension, and even jail time.
-A judge will consider several factors when deciding your sentence.
-Here’s what you need to know.

 You can be convicted of a DUI (Driving Under the Influence) or OWI (Operating While Intoxicated) if you are operating a vehicle under the influence of alcohol or drugs to a degree that prevents you from driving safely.
 The illegal amount of blood alcohol in Wisconsin is .08% or more.

 Driving under the influence is a serious offense and comes with severe and long-term consequences.
 If you’ve been drinking, do not get behind the wheel.
 Ask someone to drive you or call a taxi.
 In the unfortunate case of already being charged with a DUI, get legal help right away so you are aware of your options and the long-term consequences you are facing.

 What Happens If You Are Arrested for a First Offense DUI in Wisconsin?

 A first-offense DUI in Wisconsin rarely carries any jail time.
 However, if you were driving with a minor in your car, you may face from five days to six months in jail.

 First-time DUI offenders are generally required to go through a substance abuse assessment.
 You may then be referred to a driver safety school or a private rehabilitation program.
 You will need to complete safety school lessons or a rehabilitation course to get your license back.

 A first-time DUI conviction will typically incur fines from $150 to $300.
 However, if your blood alcohol level was substantially over the legal limit, your fines will be higher.